 - This is individual assignment of RDS power control.

-- [Not shown, Pro Accounts Only] This is the individual assignment of Monitoring instances.
+- [Not shown, Pro Accounts Only] This is the individual assignment for monitoring instances.

-Note: As of Dec 6th, 2019, team members can only see assigned instances.
+Note: As of Dec 6th, 2019, for increased security, team members can only see assigned instances.

 AWS Automated Backups